 There are often special temporary exhibitions, too.
 Recently, one of these involved a cat bus for adults to clamber around.
 Sadly, that’s gone now and only kids under 12 can get close to the version of the cat bus on display.

 At the top of the museum is a full-scale replica of the robot from Castle in the Sky, and it’s one of the only spots where you’re permitted to take photos.
 Clamber up to see it and check out the architecture of the museum at the same time.

 Exclusive films at the Ghibli Museum

-Another cool thing you’ll find at the Ghibli Museum is that the ticket for a secret Studio Ghibli film is included with the price.
-These short films have never and will never be released outside of the museum, so this is a really good opportunity to gain something that you can hold over an annoying anime fan that likes to name-drop obscure films no one has ever seen.
+Another cool thing you’ll find at the Ghibli Museum is that a ticket for a secret Studio Ghibli short film is included with the price.
+These shorts have never and will never be released outside of the museum, so this is a really good opportunity to gain an advantage over an annoying anime fan that likes to name-drop obscure films no one has ever seen.

 The Ghibli Museum has a cozy little tearoom where you can take a break from the crowds and enjoy a cute cappuccino and light meal.
 There’s also a gift shop where you can pick up memorabilia and maybe a souvenir or two.
-But be warned, it ain’t all that cheap!
+But be warned, things aren’t cheap!

 A Ghibli themepark?